Our customers give us an average of 4.9 stars!

 As a car owner or potential buyer, you might be attracted to vehicles with unique features, sleek designs, or aftermarket modifications.
 However, it is crucial to understand how these factors can impact your insurance premiums.

-High-end luxury cars or sports cars tend to have expensive parts and materials, making their repair costs higher than average sedans or compact cars.
+High-end luxury or sports cars tend to have expensive parts and materials, making their repair costs higher than average sedans or compact cars.
 Similarly, if aftermarket modifications have been made to the vehicle, such as custom paint jobs or enhanced performance upgrades, this could also lead to increased expenses in case of damages.

 As we continue our journey through the world of automotive insurance rates analysis, let us delve deeper into aspects related directly to the driving experience by considering performance and engine size next.